Down Under Comes Up Live

 Pauline Vinton holds baby Ian for the family to see. |

-Jean Gilham speaks her husband Alan is just off camera to the right.
+Jean Gilham speaks her husband Alan is on the right in white shirt.
 (The satellite video link was temporarily lost just as Alan spoke.
 The audio to and from London was transmitted independently by cable via the Pacific and Atlantic Oceans.) |

 Andrew Gilham just after the picture is restored. |